 Although the Image Adjustment Lab lets you correct the color and tone of most images, a specialized adjustment filter is sometimes required.
 Using the powerful adjustment filters in Corel PHOTO-PAINT, you can make precise adjustments to images.
 For example, you can adjust images by using a histogram or a tone curve.
-For more information about adjustment filters, see "Color-adjustment effects and tools" on page 162.
+For more information about adjustment filters, see "Adjustment filters" on page 163.